Close Icon

 Difficulty: Moderate

-5. Snowshill to Broadway walk
+5. Snowshill to Broadway Walk

 Begin your adventure in the tranquil village of Snowshill.
 Stop for a spot of Sunday lunch before beginning your exploration of the Cotswolds AONB.
 At nearly 3 miles long, this route offers a steady stroll following a straight line until arriving at the bustling village of Broadway.